uvm-plaid/private_llm_generation/README.md

-# Decreasing Hallucinations in Differentially Private Language Models through Self-Distillation
+# Differentially Private Learning Needs Better Model Initialization and Self-Distillation

-This repo contains code for the paper "Decreasing Hallucinations in Differentially Private Language Models through Self-Distillation"
+This repo contains code for the paper "Differentially Private Learning Needs Better Model Initialization and Self-Distillation"

 ### Dependencies
 Install all dependencies by running